Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want small classes and close faculty access. no major red flags in the data. strong 78% graduation rate.
+A good fit for students who want small classes and close faculty access. no major red flags in the data. a private nonprofit school with 393 students.

 Accept